kagisearch/llm-chess-puzzles/README.md

 Also it means that the utility of this benchmark to compare models in the future will be influenced by this type of data finding its way into the model training data, and that even chess puzzles can become a dedicated part of it.

-**Update**: With further prompt tweaks, the models are finally able to play connect 4 at a level that is not full of illegal moves anymore.
-A deeper investigatation into the capabilities can begin.
+**Update**: With further prompt tweaks, the best model is finally able to play connect 4 at level of maybe a four year old?
+Illegal moves and wrong interpration of the board still happen.

 ## Usage